openlookeng/hetu-core/hetu-docs/en/connector/vdm.md

 # the password of database
 hetu.metastore.db.password=123456
 ```
-* Here is an example of using HDFS as metastore，create `etc/hetu-metastore.properties`：
+* Here is an example of using HDFS as metastore，create **etc/hetu-metastore.properties**：

     Path white list：["/tmp", "/opt/hetu", "/opt/openlookeng", "/etc/hetu", "/etc/openlookeng", current workspace]

+    **Notice**

-    Notice：avoid to choose root directory; ../ can't include in path; if you config node.date_dir, then the current workspace is the parent of node.data_dir;
+    *Avoid to choose root directory; ../ cannot include in path; if you configure node.date_dir, then the current workspace is the parent of node.data_dir;*
-    otherwise, the current workspace is the openlookeng server's directory.
+    *Otherwise, the current workspace is the openlookeng server's directory.*

 ```
 # the type of metastore storage